 it is not practicable for the matter in question to be discussed by the Committee without the identity of the Customer being disclosed or becoming apparent;

-[other].
+CDSP had given the Customer a [DSC Default Notice];

+a Transporter has notified the CDSP that it had given a Termination Notice to the Customer in accordance with TPD Section [V4].

 With the approval of the Committee, the CDSP is authorised, in implementing the provisions of the Credit Policy as respects Customers or any particular Customer, to delay the implementation of any such provision or to implement any such provision on a modified basis which is (as respects the interests of Customers or the Customer in question) less onerous than the provision in the absence of such modification.

-[No member of the Committee shall be liable (whether in contract, tort including negligence or otherwise) to the CDSP or any Customer for anything done when acting properly in connection with his office under the DSC, or anything done in what such member believes in good faith to be the proper exercise and discharge of the powers, duties, functions and discretions of that office in accordance with the DSC, and the CDSP and each Customer waives any such liability that any member may have and any claim in respect thereof.
+No member of the Committee shall be liable (whether in contract, tort including negligence or otherwise) to the CDSP or any Customer for anything done when acting properly in connection with his office under the DSC, or anything done in what such member believes in good faith to be the proper exercise and discharge of the powers, duties, functions and discretions of that office in accordance with the DSC, and the CDSP and each Customer waives any such liability that any member may have and any claim in respect thereof.

 Liability of the CDSP